Dr. Hootan Daneshmand

 Who Is a Good Candidate for Revision Rhinoplasty?

 Anyone who finds themselves unsatisfied with the results of their rhinoplasty can consider a revision.
 However, most of the patients we see tend to have specific concerns about their results.
-Below, we list some of the most common reasons patients opt for a secondary rhinoplasty.

 - Tip of the nose looks “pinched”